-The 14th Annual Lynn Seaton Jazz Double Bass Workshop at The University of North Texas will be June 8-12, 2015.
-The registration page for next summer will be updated by the end of the year.
+The 14th Annual Lynn Seaton Jazz Double Bass Workshop at The University of North Texas will be June 6-10, 2016.

 Prof. Lynn Seaton has established himself as one of the leading performers and teachers of jazz bass in the world today.
 He brings a wealth of knowledge and experience to his Annual Jazz Double Bass Workshop.
 This intimate workshop is limited to 15 upright bass players.
 (The UNT Combo Workshop accepts electric and upright bass players.)